The St. Charles County Mosquito Control Program's major objectives are to:

-- Monitor breeding sites within St. Charles County and apply treatment to these areas as needed.
+- Monitor breeding sites within St. Charles County and apply appropriate treatment to these areas as needed.

-- Fill in or drain areas where water may stand for more than 1 week.
+- Fill or drain areas where water may collect for more than one week.

 - Flatten cans and containers or puncture holes in bottom.